clari/clari_dynamo/README.md

-# ClariDynamo - DynamoDB with a cherry on top
 *Still in early alpha and limited to puts and gets.
 Goal is to achieve extremely robust functionality before adding more.*

-Several high level features
-added to DynamoDB via a customizable service layer hosted with Cherrypy.
+# ClariDynamo - DynamoDB with a cherry on top

+Wrapper service providing several high level features on top of DynamoDB, S3, KMS and other Amazon services, served with CherryPy.

 ## Features
 - Autoscales per request and in background based on QPS via dynamic-dynamodb